-Both typography trends emerged in 2017 and have continued to grow popularity this year.
+Both typography trends emerged in 2017 and have continued to grow in popularity this year.
 They’re rather simple and very easy to apply to any kind of printing.
-With cropped typography, you simple erase the “unnecessary” parts of letters that can be removed without harming readability.
-Chaotic typography on the other hand, is when you order and align words unconventionally, scattering them across an image.
+With cropped typography, you simply erase the parts of letters that can be removed without harming readability.
+Chaotic typography, is when you order and align words unconventionally, scattering them across an image.
 Both methods require viewers to pay more attention to your prints, without harming the ability to get information from them.

 This year is pretty exciting when it comes to colors.
 Bright, vivid, or simply rarely seen colors are getting play across the board.
 Pinks, ultraviolet, metallics, yellows, and more can all provide pop to a design, either as a solid or gradient.
 Ultraviolet seems to be a particularly exciting choice, named 2018 Color of the Year by the Pantone Color Institute.